 It is unique with a continuous history of more than 2,000 years making it the oldest and the only surviving form of Sanskrit theater.

 Koodiyattam literally means performing or playing together.
 Hence, it will be performed in the presence of several actors to the rhythm of mizhavu drums. (mizhavu - a big copper drum played only by hand).
 Koodiyattam is a lengthy performance and can stretch up to forty days.

-The play will always have a character, Vidushaka, like a court jester, who will translate or explain to the audience the storyline.
+The play will have a character, Vidushaka, like a court jester, who translates or explain to the audience the storyline.
 His costume and special make-up will set him apart from the rest of the cast.